 "I bought CSE HTML Validator Pro almost 6 months ago, and have since switched to a near-full-time Linux user.
 However, I've managed to find an equivalent or better product for every Windows-only product on Linux...except CSE HTML Validator.
 CSE HTML Validator remains the only stumbling block that keeps me going back to Windows."

-We are often asked if there is a Mac or Linux version of CSE HTML Validator available.
-We do not have native Mac, Linux, or Unix version but you can still run CSE HTML Validator using a method described below.
+We are often asked if there is a Mac or Linux version of CSS HTML Validator available.
+We do not have native Mac, Linux, or Unix version but you can still run CSS HTML Validator using a method described below.

-Use Parallels Desktop to run Microsoft Windows® (including Windows 7/8) and Windows applications on your Mac.
+Use Parallels Desktop to run Microsoft Windows® and Windows applications on your Mac.
 This is popular software that many people use to run Windows applications on their Macs.

 You can use VirtualBox (FREE) to run Windows on a Linux, Macintosh or OpenSolaris host.
-This will let you run CSE HTML Validator and other Windows programs.
+This will let you run CSS HTML Validator and other Windows programs.

 Intel based Macs can also use VMware Fusion.

-Testing of CSE HTML Validator v12 on Mac OS X confirms that it runs using Wine, a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, Mac OS X, & BSD.
+Testing of CSS HTML Validator v12 (an older version but newer versions should work too) on Mac OS X confirms that it runs using Wine, a compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, Mac OS X, & BSD.
 However, the interface may not appear as 'polished' as it is when run on Windows.
 There may also be some display (GUI) anomalies.
-Other features that may not work are 1) downloading and link checking HTTPS links, 2) the integrated web browser, 3) update checks (because they use HTTPS).
+Another feature that may not work is the integrated web browser.

 Unfortunately, installing Wine can take some time, but all components are free and it doesn't require the purchase of Microsoft Windows like Boot Camp and Parallels Desktop do.